Our Health and Social Care Academy team review activities over 2018 for our annual report.

 The Academy is driven by the Five Provocations; focusing transformation on key areas where radical change can make a real difference to people.

-The Academy’s theme for 2018 is young people, and we have been honoured to sit on the co-design champions group for the Scottish Government’s Year of Young People 2018 (this link will take you away from our website).
+The Academy’s theme for 2018 is young people, and we have been honoured to sit on the co-design champions group for the Scottish Government’s Year of Young People.
 The Academy’ work-plan was co-produced with young people, who said that decision making spaces are not made available to young people and were particularly difficult to access for young people with disabilities, long-term conditions and caring responsibilities.
 This engagement led to a series of events examining what it means to be a courageous leader and how this can impact transformational change.

 Open Dialogue is a model of mental health care, researched and pioneered in Finland.
 It emphasises the inclusion of the person’s family or social network in decision making alongside a consistent team of staff who are trained in family therapy, mindfulness and related psychological skills.
 We published an Insight Paper bringing together existing evidence on Open Dialogue and considering the key ingredients required to make this a transformational approach.
 A cross-sectoral event was held considering how Open Dialogue might be applied in Scotland and stimulating interest in piloting this approach here.